benedekrozemberczki/karateclub/README.md

 **A simple example**

-*Karate Club* makes the use of modern community detection techniques quite easy (see [here](https://karateclub.readthedocs.io/en/latest/notes/introduction.html) for the accompanying tutorial).
-For example, this is all it takes to use on a Watts-Strogatz graph [Ego-splitting](https://www.eecs.yorku.ca/course_archive/2017-18/F/6412/reading/kdd17p145.pdf):
+<p align="justify"> *Karate Club* makes the use of modern community detection techniques quite easy (see [here](https://karateclub.readthedocs.io/en/latest/notes/introduction.html) for the accompanying tutorial).
+For example, this is all it takes to use on a Watts-Strogatz graph [Ego-splitting](https://www.eecs.yorku.ca/course_archive/2017-18/F/6412/reading/kdd17p145.pdf):</p>

 ```python
 import networkx as nx